summarization2017/summarization2017.github.io/submission.md

 **Submission**

-Both long paper (8 pages with unlimited reference) and short paper (4 pages with unlimited reference) are welcomed for submission!
+Both long paper (eight (8) pages with two-page reference) and short paper (four (4) pages with two-page reference) are welcomed for submission!

 Please submit your work at the following URL:
 <a href="http://www.softconf.com/emnlp2017/NewSum/">http://www.softconf.com/emnlp2017/NewSum/</a>